-- Failure to meet the designated GPA for the appropriate credit hours attempted (see chart.) - Failure to pass EN 101 twice - Failure to pass GS 101 twice. - Failure to meet the terms of probation contract.

-• A student who is Academically Dismissed may appeal this decision to the Committee on Academic Standards.
+- Failure to meet the designated GPA for the appropriate credit hours attempted (see chart.) - Failure to pass any version of EN 100 or EN 101 twice - Failure to pass GS 101 twice. - Failure to meet the terms of probation contract. - A student who is Academically Dismissed may appeal this decision to the Committee on Academic Standards.
 Students may only be granted appeal one (1) time during their time at Hilbert.
 Information concerning such appeals will be sent with the dismissal letter.